Why does your evangelism committee exist at your church?

 There are many great resources in the marketplace to help you run a seeker-oriented group.

 You might run courses that allow people to investigate Christianity and allow a safe place for people to ask their questions.

-The Alpha course is one example of such a study, or you can do a topical study aimed at life skills which helps a person see the relevancy of the Christian life.
+The Alpha Course is one example of such a study, or you can do a topical study aimed at life skills that helps a person see the relevance of the Christian life.